dominictrier/py_cur_hotfolder-agent/README.md

   "logging": {
     "log_retention": 7
   },
-  "buffering": {
+  "auto_cleanup": {
-    "keep_files": false,
+    "ds_store": true,
-    "ignore_updates": false
+    "retention": false
   },
-  "cleaning": {
-    "autoclean": true
-  },
   "mtime": {
     "update_mtime": false
+  },
+  "debugging": {
+    "debug": true
   }
 }
 ```
 - `hotfolders`: List of IN directories to monitor for hotfolders
-- `timing`: Timing-related options
+- `schedule`: Timing and cleanup schedule options
   - `scan_interval`: How often (in seconds) to rescan for new/removed hotfolders and poll each hotfolder
   - `resting_time`: Seconds a folder must be stable before processing
+  - `retention_cleanup_time`: If set (number of **minutes**), and `auto_cleanup.retention` is true, files/folders in IN will be deleted after that many minutes since arrival.
+Default: 1440 (24 hours).
+Can be set globally or per-hotfolder.
+- `retention`: File retention/copying options
+  - `keep_copy`: If true, files/folders are copied (not moved) to OUT and originals remain in IN
+  - `ignore_updates`: If true, after a file/folder is processed once, future changes/additions are ignored
-- `flattening`:
+- `structure`:
   - `dissolve_folders`: If true, flattens folder structure when moving/copying
 - `metadata`: Metadata options
   - `metadata`: If true, writes metadata to image files
   - `metadata_field`: The IPTC field to write the file path to (e.g., `Headline` or `IPTC:Headline`)
 - `logging`: Logging options
   - `log_retention`: Log retention in days
-- `buffering`: File retention/copying options
-  - `keep_files`: If true, files/folders are copied (not moved) to OUT and originals remain in IN
-  - `ignore_updates`: If true, after a file/folder is processed once, future changes/additions are ignored
-  - **Note:** Per-hotfolder config can override global config.
-To enable copying for a specific hotfolder, set `keep_files: true` in its `.config/config.json`.
-- `cleaning`: Cleaning-related options
+- `auto_cleanup`: Cleaning-related options
-  - `autoclean`: If true, automatically removes `.DS_Store` files from hotfolders
+  - `ds_store`: If true, automatically removes `.DS_Store` files from hotfolders (default: true)
+  - `retention`: If true, enables buffer_cleanup_time-based deletion of files/folders in IN after retention period.
 - `mtime`: File modification time options
   - `update_mtime`: If true, after moving/copying a job (file/folder) to OUT, its modification time (mtime) is updated ("touched").
     - Default: false.
 Enable to avoid 1970-mtime masking issues in OUT folders.
 Cannot change IN files' mtime.
     - Can be set globally or per-hotfolder.
+- `debugging`: Debugging options
+  - `debug`: If true, enables debugging mode

 ### Per-Hotfolder Config
 Each hotfolder can override any global config value by providing its own `.config/config.json` using the same grouped structure as above.
 If missing, a `.config/config.json.example` is created and the global config is used.

 ## Keep Files & Ignore Updates Logic
-- If `keep_files` is true:
+- If `keep_copy` is true:
   - Files/folders are **copied** to OUT, not moved.
   - Originals remain in IN.
 - If `ignore_updates` is true: